lelekooo/td-sdx-challenge/README.md

   http://localhost:8080/event/{id} \
   -H 'Accept: application/json'
 ```
-####The id number be part of the response body from the previous sms send service.
+####The id number be part of the response body from the sms send service or from the event creation service.